-Whether you're looking at a new Waterloo Region home or an older one, making sure the wiring is up-to-date and meets city requirements will save you time and money in the long run.
+Whether you're looking at buying a new Waterloo Region home or an older one, making sure the wiring is up-to-date and meets local regulations and requirements will save you time and money in the long run.
 Having your electrical systems evaluated by a professional will provide you with a number of advantages, including increased safety, comfort, and energy economy.
 Regular wear and use can cause wires to fray and become damaged, posing a serious fire hazard to your home and family.

 5) HVAC Inspection